 Let the storytelling begin…

 Noreen Greimann helps parents fill their children’s life with magic and joy with her Back-to-the-Basics approach.
 Her short stories and activity series have become a popular resource for parents, and encompass 20 years of her experience coaching families with young children.
-She also shares her wisdom, experiences and ideas on her blog Entangled Harmony.
 When she is not writing, Noreen runs a nature program for children in Pennsylvania, where she lives with her husband, two kids and several colonies of honeybees on an acre filled with gardens, tree forts and fairy houses.